mazwat/mazwat.github.io/uml-lm.md

 ![Use Case Diagram](images/use-case-1.svg)
 *fig.3 - Use Case Diagram - Banking App*

 The above diagram describes as system for a mobile banking app.
 The bounding box describes everything contained within the system and outside it are the actors which are the customer or user and the bank itself (which could equally refer to an employee or the system itself.
-In the ellipses we have the features of the system - Login, Check Balance etc. The lines connecting them represent interactions be
+In the ellipses we have the features of the system - Login, Check Balance etc. The lines connecting them represent interactions between the actors and the system.

 ## Tools for making UML